Rose Hill, Kansas

 Rose Hill is a city in Butler County, Kansas, United States.
-As of the 2020 census, the population of the city was 4,185.
+As of the 2020 census, the population of the city was 4,185. it is located southeast of Wichita.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Butler County was established within the Kansas Territory, which included the land for modern day Rose Hill.

 The first post office in Rose Hill was established in 1874.
 Rose Hill was founded in 1892.